Skip to main content

 Call sequence

-1. First call: PayMCP invokes the tool without a payment_id, responds with HTTP 402 Payment Required containing a payment_url plus payment_id, and instructs the client to retry.
+1. First call: PayMCP invokes the tool without a payment_id, responds with Payment Required Error containing a payment_url plus payment_id, and instructs the client to retry.

 2. Second call: The client calls the same tool again with the returned payment_id; PayMCP validates payment server-side and runs your original tool logic if paid.